Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming: Methods

 \subsubsection{Regularisation}

 Regularisation is necessary in GP to produce interpretable trees and improve the efficiency of the optimisation.
-To regularise the size and complexity of the reproduced trees, a punishment relative to the number of nodes in a tree is added to the fitness~\cite{luke2006comparison}.
-Additionally, the depth of the trees is limited to seven, and during initialization the initial depth is set to four.
+To regularise the complexity of the reproduced trees, a punishment relative to the number of nodes in a tree is added to the fitness~\cite{luke2006comparison}.
+Additionally, the depth of the trees is limited to seven, and during initialisation the depth is set to four.
 To introduce more compact trees in the population, a small part of the population is simplified mathematically at every generation~\cite{hooper1996improving}.
+The equations are simplified using SymPy~\cite{meurer2017sympy}, after which they are restructured into the tree representation.
 To improve diversity in the population during evolution, multiple subpopulations are evolved independently~\cite{fernandez2003empirical}.
-By configuring the hyperparameters in each subpopulation differently, exploration and exploitation is enforced explicitly~\cite{herrera2000gradual}.
-Finally, dynamic policies with constant readout functions that only consist of targets or scalars and ignore the latent state often form local minima because they offer stable solutions.
-However such policies will never come close to high-performing policies.
-To improve the efficiency of the evolutionary search, every readout function of a dynamic policy that is reproduced or sampled will have at least one reference to a latent variable in its readout function to avoid such local minima, or else it is rejected for the next population.
+Each subpopulation is evolved with different selection pressure, probability of a tree to be changed during evolution and probabilities for crossover, mutation, random sampling and simplification.
+This way, subpopulations with high crossover and simplification probability focus more on exploitation, while exploration is enforced for subpopulations with high mutation and random sampling rates, as well as higher selection pressure and probability to evolve a tree in a candidate.
+Configuring subpopulations with different hyperparameters to balance exploration and exploitation is beneficial~\cite{herrera2000gradual}, especially combined with migration between the subpopulations.